 Based on the above considerations the following recommendations can be made for deploying a two sites Multi-Pod fabric:

 1. When possible, deploy a 3 nodes APIC cluster with 2 nodes in Pod1 and one node in Pod2.
 Add a backup APIC node in Pod2 to handle the full site failure scenario.

 2. If more than 80 but fewer than 200 leaf nodes are required across the two Pods, starting from ACI release 4.0(1) the recommendation is to deploy an APIC cluster with 4 active nodes.
 As mentioned above, a standby APIC could (and should) be deployed inside each Pod for account for the hard failure of one of the Pods.

 3. If the scalability requirements force the deployment of a 5 nodes cluster (for example, more than 200 leaf nodes are deployed across the two Pods), whenever possible follow the guidelines depicted in Figure 29 below:

 Deployment Guidance for a 5 Nodes APIC Cluster

-Two things can be immediately noticed when looking at the table above: first, the basic rule of thumb is to avoid deploying 3 APIC nodes in the same Pod, to prevent the potential loss of shards information previously discussed.
+Two things can be immediately noticed when looking at the table above: first, as previously mentioned, the basic rule of thumb is to avoid deploying 3 APIC nodes in the same Pod, to prevent the potential loss of shards information previously discussed.
 This recommendation can be followed when deploying 3 or more Pods.